CURRENT OPPORTUNITIES

 • Strong organizational skills and time management

-• Must be willing to take a background check (While BYA does not deny employment based on an applicant's record, there are certain charges that would prevent an applicant from working with youth.
+• Must be willing to undergo a background check (While BYA does not deny employment based on an applicant's record, there are certain charges that would prevent an applicant from working with youth.

 To Apply: